Marquis4484/marquis4484/README.md

 <h1 align="center">Hello, my name is Marquis Sampson!</h1>
 <h3 align="center">I am a passionate software engineer from New York City.
 Thank you for visiting my page!</h3>
 <p align="left">
  As a software engineer, I have experience in both front-end and back-end programming.
 Also, I know how to work with popular databases such as Firebase and well-known interface design software such as Figma.
 My goal as a software developer is to create complex programs that can be used by anyone.
 I'd also like to work with a team where my ideas and contributions are taken into consideration.
 I am working towards my goals by building proficient web projects every day that are featured here on my Github.
 Please, take a look at the skills that I have to offer.
-If you'd like to chat, my socials arelisted below.
+If you'd like to chat, my socials are listed below.
 Let’s stay in touch!
 </p>

 - Web Portfolio: https://www.marquiswebportfolio.com